boschresearch/image-render-setup/docs/source/install_development.md

 :::{admonition} Shell
 `python ./scripts/cathy-conda.py install [new environment name] --develop ./_local/repos-main-fork.yaml`
 :::

+In the remainder of the installation documentation it is assumed that the environment name is `cex1`, short for *Catharsys Example 1*.

 The script will create a new Conda environment with the given name.
 You can install different Catharsys versions side-by-side on your system, as long as they are in different Conda environments.